 Games have the potential to bring us together and since, in the present time, distance is barely an issue providing you connect by managing time zones and internet speeds, they can do it well.
 There was a time where me and a friend simply meeting was enough so long as we had a console in between us and a controller in each of our hands.

-The call for a blog on a heart warming topic asked for one that makes you smile and while what's written down below can seem a little sad, which it can from time to time, it produces smiles far more often which what it did then.
+The call for a blog on a heart warming topic asked for one that makes you smile and while what's written down below can seem a little sad, which it can from time to time, it produces smiles far more often like it did back then.

 I'm going to get nostalgic here, two young school boys who came from different places, seen different things, knew different people and led wildly different lives, left the same school building while walking in identical uniforms, in a land that was grey, cold and usually damp.
 What they talked about related to none of these things, because in that lonely place a distant digital realm was where they could both visit and feel equal.